rbouadjenek/al-folio/_pages/about.md

 My research spans a broad range of topics related to the data-driven fields of Machine Learning, Deep Learning and Information Retrieval.
 I have applied analytic and algorithmic tools from these fields to solve real-world problems related to diverse applications such as recommender systems, interactive visual search interfaces, social network analysis, and data quality.

-## Disclaimer
-This is a personal website.
-The opinions expressed are mine and do not necessarily represent the views of my employer.